sutrolabs/airflow-provider-census/README.md

 ## Configuration

-There are 2 ways to configure a Census connection depending on whether you are using Airflow 1.10 or Airflow 2.

 The `CensusHook` and `CensusOperator` use the `census_default` connection id as a default, although this is configurable if you would like to use your own connection id.

 ### Finding the secret-token